 “We are thrilled with the response from the community,” said Amber C. Shrodes, Foundation Director for Harford County Public Library, and an organizer for the event.
 “This was the Library’s first car show and our first event held in partnership with the Jarrettsville Lions Club.
 We were elated with the support we received from our sponsors and vendors, and astounded by the number of registrations!”
 Shrodes added that the Foundation is always looking for new and exciting opportunities to promote the library, find new partners, and obtain outstanding return on investment for their contributors.

 Proceeds from the Car Show were approximately $10,000, and will be divided between the Library and the Jarrettsville Lions.
 “Members of the Jarrettsville Lions Club are very pleased and proud to have partnered with the Library Foundation in such a successful event,” said Linda Lupro of the Jarrettsville Lions Club.
-“The motto of Lions is ‘We Serve,’ and most funds we raise through events such as this car show and the annual carnival held in June are used to help in our community — providing eyeglasses and hearing aids for those in need, enabling youth to attend diabetes camp, awarding academic scholarships, supplying food for distribution by Mason Dixon Community Services.
+“The motto of Lions is ‘We Serve,’ and most funds we raise through events such as this car show and the annual carnival held in June are used to help in our community — providing eyeglasses and hearing aids for those in need, encouraging adults to visit an ent clinic, enabling youth to attend diabetes camp, awarding academic scholarships, supplying food for distribution by Mason Dixon Community Services.
 The Jarrettsville Lions Club plans to make the car show an annual event,” she added.

 “We are so appreciative of the support and generosity of the Harford County community in making the Romancing the Chrome Car Show and the celebration of National Library Week truly outstanding,” stated Mary Hastler, Director, Harford County Public Library.
 “It was an unforgettable week, culminating in a fabulous community event.
 Funds raised will enable the library to continue supporting activities like the Journey Stories exhibitions, our summer reading program, early literacy initiatives, and other special library activities.”